AxOpus/AxOpus.github.io/_drafts/what-the-health-draft.md

 We are not medical doctors, and any information in this post does not constitute medical advice.
 Always consult your doctor regarding health issues.

-We are not in any way affiliated with _What the health_, or connected to any food industry.
+We are not in any way affiliated with _What the Health_, or connected to any food industry.

 ---